InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 ## Layering Source Control Management Configurations
 In GitHub, configuration can be set at different levels.
 In general, configuration set at the enterprise level will overrule or constrain organizational configuration which will do the same for repository level configuration.
 Sometimes a configuration settings disables options at lower levels.
 Other times a configuration setting at the enterprise or organization level only sets the default option that is prechecked.
 A user who takes an additional actions can pick a different configuration at the repository level if only the default option is set.
 Due the overlapping nature of the policies, it is important to pick the right layer to apply a configuration: enterprise, organization, or repository.
 In general, use caution when picking configuration settings at the enterprise or organization level that restrict reasonable choies at the repository level.
-These can add friction to the developer experience and even promote shadow IT in the worse cases.
-Nudging with defaults can be better in some circumstances than disabling options enterirely.
+These can add friction to the developer experience and even promote shadow IT in the worst cases.
+Nudging with defaults can be better in some circumstances than disabling options entirely.
-If you have repositories that must be extremely tightly controlled, consider mandating that type of repository go into special organizations set up for those constraints instead of trying to apply those constrains on all enterprise code.
+If you have repositories that must be extremely tightly controlled, consider mandating that that type of repository go into organizations set up for those constraints instead of trying to apply those constrains on all enterprise code.

 ## Enterprise Setting